apache/couchdb-documentation/src/intro/index.rst

 :ref:`transform <listfun>` your documents with :ref:`JavaScript
 <query-server/js>`.
 CouchDB works well with modern web and mobile apps.
 You
 can distribute your data, efficiently using CouchDB’s :ref:`incremental replication <replication/intro>`.
-CouchDB supports master-master setups with :ref:`automatic conflict <replication/conflicts>` detection.
+CouchDB supports primary-primary setups with :ref:`automatic conflict <replication/conflicts>` detection.

 CouchDB comes with a suite of features, such as on-the-fly document